dimbor-ru/opennx/README.md

 All these years, the classic nx was not as dead as it seemed ;) It is used in production and develops as fast as it can.

+Continued development of the original code from http://opennx.net/

 I am very grateful to the developers of the [ArcticaProject/nx-libs](https://github.com/ArcticaProject/nx-libs) for maintaining backward compatibility and the opportunity to use their libraries instead of self-assembly.